thenicekat/handoutsforyou/.github/pull_request_template.md

   - [ ] Adding new / updating notes
   - [ ] Adding new / updating handouts
   - [ ] Adding new / updating chronicles
+  - [ ] Adding new / updating reviews
 - [ ] Misc (explain in description)

 ## Checklist: